 The RNRB is available to those with a qualifying residential interest (QRI) who leave all or part of that interest to one or more lineal descendants.
 A QRI is defined as an interest in a dwelling house, including the garden and grounds of any size, which has been the individual’s residence at any point during their ownership.
 As the property is only required to have been the individual’s residence at some point during ownership, the relief is still available even if the property is no longer in use.

-A particularly complex aspect of the RNRB is the downsizing addition.
-This allows an estate to benefit from the RNRB even if the individual had downsized to a less valuable property or sold their property prior to death.
+A particularly complex aspect of The Residence Nil-Rate Band is the downsizing addition.
+This allows an estate to benefit from the RNRB even if the individual had downsized to less valuable property or sold their property prior to death.
 The downsizing/sale of the former home must have occurred on or after 8 July 2015 and the former property must have qualified for the RNRB had it been kept until death.
 In addition, at least part of the estate must pass to lineal descendants as described above.

-The downsizing addition will usually be the percentage of the RNRB that is lost when the former home is no longer part of the estate but will also depend on the value of other assets left to direct descendants.
+The downsizing addition will usually be the percentage of The Residence Nil-Rate Band that is lost when the former home is no longer part of the estate but will also depend on the value of other assets left to direct descendants.
 The downsizing addition can never exceed the maximum RNRB that would have been available if the downsizing or sale hadn’t happened.

 Although you do not need to report the sale or downsizing to HMRC, it is important that detailed records are kept to ensure that any entitlement to additional relief can be easily identified.

-There are also many complexities to be considered in respect of the availability of the RNRB in relation to trusts.
+There are also many complexities to be considered in respect of the availability of The Residence Nil-Rate Band in relation to trusts.
 Advice should be sought if you are a trustee concerned about the availability of this relief.

 It is important to be aware of the potential pitfalls that may arise in respect of this complex relief and now is the time to review those wills!
 If you would like any assistance with this, please get in contact, we will of course be more than happy to help.